 There is no minimum grade requirement for applications to the programme, but applicants should be prepared to actively participate in a rigorous, intensive academic programme run by two leading research and teaching universities.
 It is expected that participants will engage with the extensive reading list as required by their course and contribute fully to class discussions.

 Generally speaking, a 100 level course is equivalent to the first (freshman/sophomore) year of a UK undergraduate degree, a 200 level course is equivalent to the second (junior) year, and a 300 level course is equivalent to the final (senior) year; however, we also welcome students and professionals on all levels of courses.
-Students who complete their High School studies in 2017 and hold a confirmed offer to begin university in 2017 (or in 2018 after a gap year) may also apply.
+High school students who complete their high school studies already and hold a confirmed offer to begin university in 2019 (or in 2020 after a gap year) may also apply.